drmcnelson/Arduino_UNO_R4_SPI_Speedup/README.md

 <img src="https://github.com/drmcnelson/Arduino_UNO_R4_SPI_Speedup/blob/main/Images/UNO_R4_SPI_original.JPG" width="50%">

 ### New implementation as a single 16 bit transfer
 Here is a scope trace of the new SPI.tansfer16(), now implemented as a single 16 bit transfer.
 Again the top trace is the SPI clock, the lower trace is a digital pin set high before the call and low immediately after.
-As can be seen the transfer not takes 3.6usec to complete.
+As can be seen the transfer now takes 3.6usec to complete.

 <img src="https://github.com/drmcnelson/Arduino_UNO_R4_SPI_Speedup/blob/main/Images/UNOR4_SPI_speedup.JPG" width="50%">